mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/disaster-recovery/index.md

 Running a restore of a mongodump-based backup stored on Amazon S3 is possible via the DC/OS GUI and CLI tool, including backups created by the service.

-### Using Backups Created by Percona-Server-Mongodb
+### Using Backups Created by Percona-Server-MongoDB

-To restore an AWS S3-based backup that was created by the Percona-Server-Mongodb backup feature, note that the AWS S3 URL must point to the *'dump'* directory for the desired replica set.
+To restore an AWS S3-based backup that was created by the Percona-Server-MongoDB backup feature, note that the AWS S3 URL must point to the *'dump'* directory for the desired replica set.

-As an example, to restore the replica set *'rs'* to a backup located at AWS S3 URL *'s3://my-s3-bucket-name-here/backup/20170618_1600'* the following URL should be provided to the Percona-Server-Mongodb Restore features: *'s3://my-s3-bucket-name-here/backup/20170618_1600/rs/dump'*.
+As an example, to restore the replica set *'rs'* to a backup located at AWS S3 URL *'s3://my-s3-bucket-name-here/backup/20170618_1600'* the following URL should be provided to the Percona-Server-MongoDB Restore features: *'s3://my-s3-bucket-name-here/backup/20170618_1600/rs/dump'*.

 ### Restore at Replica Set Initiation